Greatest Hits (Sly and the Family Stone album)

-History
+Release

 The album was released in the midst of an eighteen-month stretch from late 1969 to late 1971, during which Sly & the Family Stone released no new material, Greatest Hits was designed by Epic Records to appease consumer demand and keep the band's name and music in the public's eye.
 Greatest Hits peaked at #2 on the Billboard 200, and was the band's most successful album.

 Prior to the release of this album in November 1970 the musicians were not able to make stereo mixes of "Hot Fun in the Summertime", "Everybody is a Star" and "Thank You (Falettinme Be Mice Elf Agin)".
 Epic "re-channelled" the mono singles tracks for the stereo LP, using technology similar to the Duophonic sound process.

 The entire album was also remixed in 1971 for release in four channel quadraphonic sound.
 The quad album appeared in the SQ matrix format on LP and on quad 8-track tape.
 The SQ system was compatible with conventional stereo playback systems.
-Until 2007 the rather rare quadraphonic LP was the only source of "true stereo" versions of the three singles tracks.
+Until 2007, the rather rare quadraphonic LP was the only source of "true stereo" versions of the three singles tracks.

 Early Compact Disc copies in 1987 came from the stereo LP tapes with the re-channeled recordings.
 Standard stereo mixes of the three singles were finally done when the recordings were digitally remastered in the 1990s.
-In 2007 the CD was re-issued by Epic/Legacy with all true stereo mixes and improved overall sound quality.
+In 2007, the CD was re-issued by Epic/Legacy with all true stereo mixes and improved overall sound quality.

 The quadraphonic version was reissued as a hybrid multichannel Super Audio CD by Audio Fidelity in 2015.
 For this edition only, the mono single mixes were included in place of where the stereo recordings would otherwise be.